lmcinnes/umap/README.rst

 compared with around 45 minutes for scikit-learn's t-SNE implementation).
 Despite this runtime efficiency, UMAP still produces high quality embeddings.

-The obligatory MNIST digits dataset, embedded in 42 seconds seconds (with pynndescent installed and after numba jit warmup) using a 3.1 GHz Intel Core i7 processor (n_neighbors=10, min_dist=0.001):
+The obligatory MNIST digits dataset, embedded in 42 seconds (with pynndescent installed and after numba jit warmup) using a 3.1 GHz Intel Core i7 processor (n_neighbors=10, min_dist=0.001):